Create a professional CV now!

 Languages

-Here’s how to write CV, specifically, a school leaver CV, using the template provided above:
+Here’s how to write a CV, specifically, a school-leaver CV, using the template provided above:

-Your school leaver CV personal statement (also sometimes called a personal profile) is where you’ll summarise your experience (if any), your relevant skills and qualities, and generally what you have to offer your new employer.
-It’s where you’ll start making a case for why they should choose you.
+Your school-leaver CV personal statement, sometimes called a personal profile, is your chance to summarise any experience you have, highlight your relevant skills and qualities, and show what you can bring to a new employer.
+It’s where you begin making the case for why they should choose you.

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.